lhartigan15/LLO8200_updated/index.md

 Note that you must upload BOTH files BEFORE you hit "submit" in the LMS; if you try to submit them one at a time, it will only allow you to upload one.
 Also, you are responsible for reviewing the files before uploading (check formatting, output, etc.).
 I will not accept submissions via email (unless there are extenuating circumstances). **There will be a penalty for submissions not meeting these requirements.**

 All problem sets are graded on a 100-point scale.
 Corrections can be submitted for any problem set and you can earn up to half of the deducted points back.
 You have one week from the time you receive feedback to submit corrections (while you can work with study buddies for the original problem set submission, corrections must be done on your own).

+*Note: To access and save RMD files from this site to your computer, access the link using: (Mac) ctrl+click or (PC) right click.
+Then click "save link as" and save to a folder on your computer (NOT the downloads folder).*

 | File(s)      | Due Date          |
 |:-------------|:------------------|